phpmyadmin/phpmyadmin/docs/config.rst

     :type: boolean
     :default: false

-    Whether to use a compressed protocol for the MySQL server connection or not (experimental).
+    Whether to use a compressed protocol for the MySQL server connection, when supported by your PHP extension such as ``MYSQLI_CLIENT_COMPRESS``.

 .. _controlhost:
 .. config:option:: $cfg['Servers'][$i]['controlhost']